CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/14-functions.md

 1. Expand the **Logs** section to connect to the streaming logs for the current function.

-    > &#128161; It can take a couple of seconds to connect to the streaming log service.
+    > **Note:** It can take a couple of seconds to connect to the streaming log service.
 You will see a message in the log output once you are connected.

 1. **Save** the current function code.

 1. Observe the result of the C# code compilation.
 You should expect to see a **Compilation succeeded** message at the end of the log output.

-    > &#128221; You may see warning messages in the log output.
+    > **Note:** You may see warning messages in the log output.
 These warnings will not impact this lab.

 1. **Maximize** the log section to expand the output window to fill the maximum available space.

-    > &#128221; You will use another tool to generate items in your Azure Cosmos DB for NoSQL container.
+    > **Note:** You will use another tool to generate items in your Azure Cosmos DB for NoSQL container.
 Once you generate the items, you will return to this browser window to observe the output.
 Do not close the browser window prematurely.

 ## Task 5: Seed your Azure Cosmos DB for NoSQL account with sample data